-The Harristown Development Corporation and the Scranton-Lackawanna Health and Welfare Authority lease office space to the Commonwealth in the cities of Harrisburg and Scranton respectively.
+The Harristown Development Corporation and the Scranton-Lackawanna Health and Welfare Authority lease office space to the Commonwealth in the cities of Harrisburg and Scranton, respectively.
 Certificates of participation in the principal amount of \$71,135,000 were issued in October 2001, representing undivided rights in the lease payments by the Commonwealth to the Harristown Development Corporation for nearly one million square feet of office space occupied by Commonwealth departments and agencies since 1978.
 The Scranton-Lackawanna Health and Welfare Authority in October 1974 issued its lease revenue bonds in the principal amount of \$5,750,000.
 Debt service on the bonds is paid from lease payments by Commonwealth departments and agencies for 150,000 square feet of office space in the City of Scranton.

-In 1990, Act 1990-71 was enacted authorizing the Commonwealth to lease, as lessee, prison facilities to expeditiously help relieve overcrowded conditions in Commonwealth-owned correctional institutions.
+In 1990, Act No. 1990-71 was enacted, authorizing the Commonwealth to lease, as lessee, prison facilities to expeditiously help relieve overcrowded conditions in Commonwealth-owned correctional institutions.
 Under that Act and the Administrative Code, five separate correctional facilities were constructed under the terms of leases between the Commonwealth and the Erie County Prison Authority, the General Facilities Authority of Greene County, the Harrisburg Authority, the Northumberland County Authority, the Schuylkill County Redevelopment Authority, and the Somerset County General Authority.
 On July 21, 1993, \$762,495,000 certificates of participation in lease payments of the Commonwealth of Pennsylvania were issued to provide the necessary funds to consolidate the financing for the five correctional facilities constructed by the various authorities.
 The consolidated financing provided funds to refund the bonds of the various authorities issued to originally finance the construction and to pay remaining costs of construction of the correctional facilities.
-These correctional facilities are proposed to be purchased by the Commonwealth using a portion of the proceeds of the Bonds to prepay the Commonwealth's lease obligation as of July 1, 2003.
+These correctional facilities were purchased by the Commonwealth using a portion of the proceeds of the Commonwealth of Pennsylvania Second Series of 2003 Bonds to prepay the Commonwealth's lease obligation as of July 1, 2003.

 The Commonwealth has also leased port facilities of the Philadelphia Regional Port Authority ("PRPA") to encourage trade through the Port of Philadelphia.
-Lease revenue bonds of PRPA in the amount of \$65,990,000 were issued by that authority in January 1993.
+Lease revenue bonds of PRPA in the amount of \$53,900,000 were issued by that authority in August 2003 to refund all outstanding PRPA Series 1993 Bonds.
+These bonds are payable from lease payments made by the Commonwealth from an annual appropriation authorizing payments to PRPA.